 Amazon Seller Return Policy Break Down

-Having an item returned to you or a fulfillment warehouse is inevitable.
-Here’s a full breakdown on Amazon’s Customer Return Policy and FBA Amazon Seller Return Policy.
+It’s inevitable to have an item returned to you or a fulfillment warehouse.
+Here’s a full breakdown of Amazon’s Customer Return Policy and FBA Amazon Seller Return Policy.

 FBA Timeframe for Customer Returns

-Generally, items shipped from Amazon.com can be returned for a full refund within 30 days of receipt of shipment.
+In general, you can return items shipped from Amazon.com for a full refund within 30 days of receiving the shipment.
 However, Amazon may also grant a refund beyond the 30-day return window on a case-by-case basis to “ensure a great customer experience.”
 If a buyer does not return said merchandise within 45 days, Amazon refunds you.

-The return window may also be extended during peak holiday seasons.
-Previously, Amazon’s window on returns had also been extended to support employees and customer communities during the COVID-19 pandemic.
+During peak holiday seasons, we may also extend the return window.
+Previously, Amazon also extended its window on returns to support employees and customer communities during the COVID-19 pandemic.

 So, if you’re looking for a solid answer, Amazon controls the timeframe for acceptable returns.